-Use this easy-to-build display shelf to hold books, magazines, CDs and DVDs.
+Use this simple-to-build hardwood shelf to display books, magazines, and decorative items.

 Items may be Special Order in some stores.
 Product costs, availability, and item numbers may vary online or by market.
 Paint colors may vary slightly from those shown.
 Availability varies by market for lumber species and sizes.

 On one 1 x 12, mark the length of the five shelves (A) with 1-inch spaces between them (Project Diagram, Cutting List and Cutting Diagram) that you’ll cut away later.